Armistead L. Boothe C0268

-Armistead L. Boothe collection, #C0268, Special Collections Research Center, George Mason University Libraries.
+Armistead L. Boothe collection, C0268, Special Collections and Archives, George Mason University Libraries.

 Donated to George Mason University Libraries before 2008.

-Processed by Special Collections Research Center staff.
+Processed by Special Collections and Archives staff.
 Processing completed by Elizabeth Beckman in June 2015.
 EAD markup completed by Elizabeth Beckman in June 2015.

 The University of Virginia's Special Collections holds additional Armistead L. Boothe papers.Smith, Douglas. '' 'When Reason Collides with Prejudice': Armistead Lloyd Boothe and the Politics of Desegregation in Northern Virginia, 1948-1963.''
 The Virginia Magazine of History and Biography, 102:1.
 Jan, 1994, 5-46.